HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

 ## Prerequisites for compute node installs

-The HPE Slingshot CXI NIC software stack must be installed after a base compute OS install has been completed.
+- The HPE Slingshot CXI NIC software stack must be installed after a base compute OS install has been completed.

   Supported operating systems and distributions are listed in the “Support Matrix” section of the _HPE Slingshot Host Software Release Notes (S-9010)_.
   After verifying that your target OS is supported, follow the installation instructions specific to that distribution.

   For each supported distribution, download the required RPMs referenced in the _HPE Slingshot Host Software Release Notes (S-9010)_.

+- Install the `fuse` package before installing SHS.
+  The package is required for the Cassini retry handler (`cxi_rh`) to function correctly and may not be installed by default on supported operating systems.

 ## Prepare the installation source